joannj35/debruijn-sequence-complexity-distribution/README.md

 Our study is divided into two distinct research domains:

 ### Binary Fields
-This section examines de Bruijn sequences within binary fields (fields of prime 2), focusing on sequences with spans of 6 and 7.
-The code is found under `binary-fields` branch where the computation of the complexities utilizes *multithreading* and *OpenMP* to efficiently handle complex calculations and data processing.
+This section examines de Bruijn sequences within binary fields (prime field 2), focusing on sequences with spans of 6 and 7.
+The code is found under `binary-field` branch where the computation of the complexities utilizes ***multithreading*** and ***OpenMP*** to efficiently handle complex calculations and data processing.

 ### Non-Binary Fields
-This section examines de Bruijn sequences within non-binary fields (fields of prime 3,5,7), particularly focusing on sequences with span 2.
+This section examines de Bruijn sequences within non-binary fields (prime fields 3,5,7), particularly focusing on sequences with span 2.
 The code is found under `non-binary-fields` branch.

 ## Additional Tools and Visualization
 For a more enhanced user experience, we have developed a (humble) GUI tool, housed in a separate repository.
 This GUI effectively visualizes the result data, providing a more intuitive understanding of the complexity distributions.
 For access to the GUI and further instructions, please refer to [link to GUI repository]().